Pearl in the Alpilles

-We see a beautiful scene in the snow of the group that departs from Senanque
+We see a beautiful snowy scene of the group leaving Senanque

 January 1986 December 2017 They start walking in front of Senanque

-But in episode Handmaiden is also filmed on this spot.
-Most of Handmaiden is recorded at Boulbon castle and inside Senanque.
-The last scene Matthew and Tell ride away into the fields together.
+'Handmaiden' is filmed on this spot.
+Most of Handmaiden is recorded at Boulbon and inside Senanque.
+The last scene: Matthew and Tell riding away into the fields together.
+I recognized the

 And there goes Gessler...

 The field is probably in this circle, not a distance for walking (from Senanque, like they make you believe).